fabianlee/google-analytics-py3-page-growth-trend-report/README.md

 The newer [Google Analytics Data API v1](https://developers.google.com/analytics/devguides/reporting/data/v1) (GA4 using propertyId), is the way forward for generating Google Analytics reports.
 This can be done via the Python [Analytics Data API](https://googleapis.dev/python/analyticsdata/latest/index.html)

-If you want to use the newer GA4 model, then see my [ga4-py3-page-growth-trend](https://github.com/fabianlee/ga4-py3-page-growth-trend) available on github.
+If you would rather use the newer GA4 model, then see my other github project, [ga4-py3-page-growth-trend](https://github.com/fabianlee/ga4-py3-page-growth-trend).

 ## Prerequisites